MICA-MNI/micaopen/MPC/README.md

+## Microstructural profile covariance (MPC) based on bigbrain and other data types

-## This repository currently contains
+## This repo contains

-Intensity profiles (parcels x s, where s represents a equivolumetric surface)
+BigBrain Intensity profiles (parcels x s, where s represents a equivolumetric surface)
 Statistical moments (parcels x m, where m represents the moments: mean, std, skewness and kurtosis)
 Microstructure profile covariance (MPC) matrices (parcels x parcels, in the same order as profiles)

 Profiles and moments are available with and without regression for the midsurface y-coordinate.
-The BigBrain exhibits a strong anterior-posterior gradient in intensity values that is likely partially due to the coronal slicing and reconstruction, and partly to do with variations in cortical architecture.

 ### Two types of surface construction